Tobillicious/TeachingResources/te-kete-ako-astro/src/content/lessons/introduction-to-ancient-rome.md

 ## SPQR: Senātus Populusque Rōmānus

 This famous abbreviation, meaning "The Senate and People of Rome," was the motto of the Republic.
 It symbolized the idea that power was shared between the aristocratic Senate and the Roman citizens.

+## Activity: Venn Diagram
+Create a Venn diagram comparing the Roman Republic's government structure (Senate, Consuls, Assemblies) with New Zealand's government structure (Parliament, Prime Minister/Cabinet, Courts).
+What are the key similarities and differences?

 ## Discussion Points
 1. Why were the Romans so afraid of having a king?